-A multi-member LLC is a limited liability company with two or more members is a multi-member LLC (MMLLC).
+A limited liability company (LLC) with two or more members is a multi-member LLC (MMLLC).

 Like a single-member LLC, a MMLLC is a type of business entity that combines the flexibility of a partnership with the limited liability of a corporation.
 (Limited liability simply means that there’s a legal shield between the owner’s personal assets and the business if the business is ever sued.)

-While an LLC doesn’t have the typical tax savings of other business entities, it can be a lot less confusing.
+While an LLC doesn’t have the typical tax savings of other business entities, it can be a lot less confusing for entrepreneurs.

 LLCs are organized under state rules, and for federal purposes, may be treated as a corporation, partnership, or as part of the business owner’s personal taxes.
 This is called an LLC’s tax treatment.
 You can request to change your tax treatment by submitting the appropriate form to the IRS, which we’ll get into later.

-Married couples, family-owned businesses, friends going into business together, and businesses with multiple owners often form this type of LLC because of its liability protection.
+Married couples with small businesses, family-owned businesses, friends going into business together for a startup, and businesses with multiple owners often form this type of LLC because of its liability protection.

 What are the benefits of a multi-member LLC?

-The biggest benefit of forming a multi-member LLC is that the owners (known as members) have liability protection between their assets and the business.
+The biggest benefit of forming a multi-member LLC is that the owners (known as members) have personal asset protection.
 That means if someone sues your business, in most cases, only the business’s assets are at stake.

 Here are a few other benefits of starting a multi-member LLC: